gndclouds/logs/projects/Profile-Generator.md

 ---
 title: Profile Generator for Figma
-description: Convert your shapes from pixels to inches, rem, cm, and ft.
+description: Resize your profile and cover images for various social media apps in seconds.
 publishedAt: 2020-05-12T00:00:00
 updatedAt: 2020-05-12T00:00:00
 type: